Carlos Quesada

 Stephanie Suarez

-Support Group Coordinator/Spanish
+Spanish Speaking Support Group Facilitator

 Stephanie Suarez has been a middle school Spanish teacher in the Tri-Valley for the past two years, and worked for the Lawrence Livermore Lab as a group leader during the pandemic.
 She is currently thirty years old and was diagnosed with JME sixteen years ago.
 With ongoing focals and tonic clonics, Stephanie has found being a member of the Northern California Epilepsy Foundation life-saving.
 She first entered simply as a member of the adult support group, and has now grown into leading the Spanish support group.